Are you thinking about doing a mid-career transition to a cybersecurity position?

 The first thing that employers look for is certifications.
 Certifications prove to the industry that you know your stuff.

-For the absolute beginner, you should first choose the CompTia A+ certification.
-If you already have a good background in computers then you could skip to the Security+ certification.
+For the absolute beginner, you should first choose the CompTIA A+ certification.
+If you already have a good background in computers, then you could skip to the Security+ certification.
 Here are the CompTia certification paths…

 The certifications get harder as you move along the path.

 You can see the value of each of these certifications by searching the job search engine, Indeed.com for IAT1, IAT2, and IAT3.
-You will find that the higher IAT levels qualify you for positions at a higher average pay.
-As an example, here is a summary of positions that are available in Northern Virginia for people who hold the Security+ (IAT2) certification:
+You will find that the higher IAT levels qualify you for positions at higher average pay.
+As an example, here is a summary of jobs that are available in Northern Virginia for people who hold the Security+ (IAT2) certification: